Hemmathagama: Education

 There are two Navodya Schools, namely Al Azhar and Nagaragiri and one Maha Vidyalaya (Devi Balika).
-Also many primary schools are available in every surrounding villages.99 % of the inhabitants are literate (above 15 years of age).
+Also many primary schools are available in every surrounding villages.99 % of the inhabitants are literate (above 15 years of age) Further Hemmathagama is known for its rich educational background.

 Climate

 Hemmathagama belongs to the Tropical Evergreen region of central Sri Lanka.
 The altitude of the area varies from 230 to 320 m above sea level.
 The average annual rainfall lies between 2500 and 4500 ml, and temperature of the region ranges between 22 degrees and 30 degrees Celsius.
 It receives most of the rain from Southwest Monsoon.
 The average wind speed has been measured to be approximately 7.2 km/hour, and humidity in the range lies between 57% and 90%.
 The whole region is mountainous, but the most famous mountain is the Elephant rock in Kotegoda.

 Health

 The government hospital of Hemmathagama is providing the necessary medical facilities to the public.
 Also many clinics are available.